Dawn of the transformer era in speech emotion recognition: closing the valence gap

 Once again, it is a different story for valence.
-For {\msppodcast}, we see a constant improvement that only begins to narrow when reaching $75$\% of the data.
+For {\msppodcast}, we see a constant improvement that only begins to decrease when reaching $75$\% of the data.
 For {\mosi}, we even see a boost in \ac{CCC} of almost $.1$ for the remaining $25$\%.
-However, in the light of our findings from \cref{subsec:tts}, namely that performance on valence depends on the ability to predict sentiment, this does not come as a surprise.
-Providing more linguistic content makes it more likely a model can detect associations between key words and emotional context.
-What is a surprise, though, is that on {\iemocap}, with just $7.5$\% of the data, we miss performance on the full training set by less than $.05$.
-A possible explanation is that the vocabulary of {\iemocap} does not resemble that of {\msppodcast} very much and that therefore, the impact of linguistic information is limited.
-This would also explain why the differences in performance on valence are less pronounced for {\iemocap} compared to the other two databases (\cf \cref{fig:results}).
+However, in light of our findings from \cref{subsec:tts}, this does not come as a surprise.
+Providing more linguistic diversity makes it more likely a model can detect associations between key words and emotional context.
+What is a surprise, though, is that on {\iemocap}, using just $7.5$\% of the data, results in a drop of less than $.05$.
+A possible explanation is that the vocabulary of {\iemocap} does not resemble that of {\msppodcast} and that, therefore, the impact of linguistic information is limited.
+This would also explain why the differences in valence performance are less pronounced for {\iemocap} (\cf \cref{fig:results}).